Framer Speed Optimization: The Ultimate Guide (2026)

 • Short and looped to avoid excessive loading.

-• Optimised in MP4 format with compression tools like HandBrake.
+• Optimized in MP4 format with compression tools like HandBrake.

 • Replaced with a static image fallback for mobile users with limited bandwidth.

-After optimising their image assets and background elements, The Nations' Framer website achieved near-instant load times, resulting in a smoother user experience and improved performance metrics.
+After optimizing their image assets and background elements, The Nations' Framer website achieved near-instant load times, resulting in a smoother user experience and improved performance metrics.

 Framer’s powerful animations and interactive components can create immersive user experiences, but excessive animations and unnecessary elements can slow down performance.
 By keeping transitions efficient and testing layouts across different devices, you can strike the right balance between aesthetics and speed.